kolevskak/Cookbook1/appetizers/appetizers.md

 - Use **fresh eggs** for the best taste, but slightly older eggs are easier to peel.
 - Don't over-soak the yolk mixture—it should be creamy, not runny.
 - For extra flavor, add a dash of hot sauce or a pinch of smoked paprika to the filling.
-- Pipe the yolk mixture with a piping bag for a
+- Pipe the yolk mixture with a piping bag for a more elegant presentation.

+**Enjoy your deviled eggs!** 😋